Sabrina Dhawan

 Sabrina Dhawan is an Indian screenwriter and producer, born in England and raised in Delhi, India.

-Dhawan is an associate professor and the area head of screenwriting at the Tisch School of the Arts, New York University.
+Dhawan is a Professor and the area head of screenwriting at the Tisch School of the Arts, New York University.
 She has been commissioned to write for many large companies including Disney, HBO, ABC Family and 20th Century Fox.
 She has taught at filmmaking labs all over the world.

 Dhawan is most well known for her writing credits on various feature-length films, as well as some producing and directing work on her own independent short films.
 She works a great deal within Indian and Bollywood cinema.
 Monsoon Wedding, a 2001 film directed by Mira Nair, is one of her earliest and most well known works, launching her screenwriting career.

 Dhawan has a brief acting cameo in Monsoon Wedding as a wedding guest.

 Early life

 Dhawan was born in England and raised in Delhi.
 Dhawan attended both the Convent of Jesus and Mary as well as Delhi Public School for her elementary education.
 She then went on to Hindu College to obtain her Bachelor of Arts and to Leicester University, U.K. for a Masters of Arts in Communications Research.
 Dhawan then moved to New York City, where she graduated from Columbia University's Graduate Film Program in 2001 with a Masters of Fine Arts in Film.

-Her student short film, (Saanjh) As Night Falls, which she made during the last years of her MFA, has been extremely successful since its release in 2000.
+Her student short film, (Saanjh) As Night Falls, which she made during the last years of her MFA, has been successful since its release in 2000.